-If you’ve ever organized a conference, or any B2B marketing event, you’ll know ensuring a good turnout is a lot like managing a sales funnel.
+If you’ve ever organized a conference, or any B2B marketing event, you’ll know ensuring a good turnout is a lot like managing a sales funnel — only even more stressful.
 You need to publicize and market the event, then convince people to buy tickets or, if it’s free, to simply get their butts on seats.

-One fundamental difference for B2B marketing events is that, unlike a sales funnel, your event won’t typically end with attendees buying your product.
+One fundamental difference for B2B marketing events is that, unlike a sales funnel (or many B2C events), your event won’t end with attendees buying your product.
 Usually, getting people to attend is only the beginning of their customer journey.

 Marketing events are there to generate interest, get people engaged with your company and/or product, and to network and build relationships.
 So whereas churning leads may be a concern at the sales end of the funnel, for your event you’ll want as many (relevant) new faces as possible.